-Connect a cable from your power supply to the Power Fail header (JP3) to provide warnings of power supply failure.
+Connect a cable from your power supply to the Power Fail (PSF) header (JP3) to provide a warning in the event of a power supply failure.
 This warning signal is passed through the PWR_LED pin to indicate of a power failure on the chassis.
 See the table on the right for pin definitions.